 Division Program Units include:

 - Environmental Science and Water Quality: Water quality, soil amendments, and development of natural pesticides for crops.
-George Antonious, PhD – Professor (Research, Teaching), Eric Turley, Master of Science, Research Associate (Research) and Regina Hill, Bachelor of Science, Research Assistant (Research)
+George Antonious, PhD – Professor (Research, Teaching), and Eric Turley, Master of Science, Research Associate (Research)

 - Geospatial Sciences: Geographic information systems (GIS) and remote sensing technologies.
 Buddhi Gyawali, PhD – Assistant Professor (Research, Teaching), and Jeremy Sandifer, STEM Project Coordinator (Outreach)

 - Soil Science/Biometry: Fluxes of carbon, water and methane gases from pasture and forest soil ecosystems in Kentucky.
 Maheteme Gebremedhin, PhD – Assistant Professor (Research, Extension, Teaching).

 - Environmental Education: Sustainability and educational programs concerning the environment.
 Jennifer Hubbard-Sánchez, Master of Science – State Specialist (Extension, Outreach)

 Today’s environmental professionals work in multidisciplinary teams that include biologists, microbiologists, geologists, toxicologists, and chemists.
 Students will have a better understanding of a wide range of subjects of which today’s environmental professionals must have knowledge to build their career and sustainable future.
 Students should be able to use appropriate critical thinking skills to solve problems, demonstrate an understanding of the fundamental concepts of mathematics and science, and use analytical ability and the scientific method in problem solving.